Pardon Me

 "Pardon Me" is a song by American rock band Incubus.
 Released on October 5, 1999, as the lead single from their third studio album Make Yourself, it was the band's first song to receive considerable radio airplay, reaching number three on the Billboard Modern Rock Tracks chart, number seven on the Mainstream Rock Tracks chart and number two on Bubbling Under Hot 100 Singles chart.

+In 2024, the staff of Consequence included the song in their list of "50 Kick-Butt Post-Grunge Songs We Can Get Behind".

 Background and writing

 In an interview, lead singer Brandon Boyd explained the song's origins, "I was in a bookstore, browsing through an old Life magazine, when I saw a picture of what the article called spontaneous human combustion.
 There were an old guy's legs and shoes, perfectly intact - then, right around his knee area, was just a pile of charred ashes.
 I was going through some turmoil in my life, both good and bad, and the image struck a chord, so I wrote a song about it."
 Boyd had recently returned from a tour to find out that his girlfriend of 7 years broke up with him, and that both his grandmother and a close friend of his had died.
 After seeing a picture in Life magazine of a man who had spontaneously combusted, he related the man's problems to his own.